Eichstätt Cathedral

-Eichstätt Cathedral, properly known as the Cathedral Church of the Blessed Virgin Mary, St. Willibald and St. Salvator is an 11th-Century Roman Catholic cathedral in the city of Eichstätt, Bavaria, in Southern Germany.
+Eichstätt Cathedral, properly known as the Cathedral Church of the Blessed Virgin Mary, St. Willibald and St. Salvator is the 11th-century cathedral of the Catholic Diocese of Eichstätt and is located in the city of Eichstätt, in the state of Bavaria, in Southern Germany.

 History

-The first Roman Catholic cathedral of Our Lady and Sts.
+The first Catholic cathedral of Our Lady and Sts.
 Willibald and Salvator in Eichstätt was built in the 8th century.
 The current building is 98 m long.
 Together with the cloister and the mortuary, the two-aisled cathedral is regarded as one of the most important medieval monuments in Bavaria.

 Bells

 The cathedral has a collection of 18 bells, making it one of the churches with the most bells in Germany.
-The bells - distributed between the north and south tower - are not rung together, but rung in four separate groups.
+The bells are distributed between the north and south tower and are not rung together, but in four separate groups.

 Main Peal

-The oldest bell in the peal is dedicated to Mary, mother of Jesus, (Frauenglocke) and dates from the beginning of the 14th Century.
+The oldest bell in the peal is dedicated to Mary, mother of Jesus, (Frauenglocke) and dates from the beginning of the 14th century.
 The bell named Hallerin was cast by Nuremberg master Hans Glockengießer in 1540.
 The Magnificat bell of 1975 is also known as the Bishop's Bell (Bistumsglocke).
 The Benedict Bell was donated by church musician Wolfram Menschick.